manpreet2000/manpreet2000/README.md

  **Here's what you need to know**

 - 👨🏽‍💻 I’m currently working on [Computer vision technologies](https://en.wikipedia.org/wiki/Computer_vision);
-- 🌱 I’m currently learning NLP and tensorflow.js;
+- 🌱 I’m currently learning Object detection and Segmentation;
 - 🤔 I’m getting along with Data Structures and Algorithms 😭;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️  I like to code in Python and Java
+- ⚡️  I like to code in Python and Java;
 - 📫 How to reach me: manpreetsingh5772000@gmail.com;
-- 💼 Looking for Data science opportunity
+- 💼 Looking for Data science opportunity;

 <br/>